Eurozapp21/able/replit.md

 - July 08, 2025.
 Applied original AbleTools styling with proper yellow/green branding throughout
 - July 08, 2025.
 Added "Your ability to dream!" company logo to About Us section with proper styling
 - July 08, 2025.
 Enhanced Product section with background image and comprehensive category listings with authentic product image
+- July 08, 2025.
+Streamlined homepage layout by removing duplicate product sections and headers for cleaner user experience

 ## User Preferences